Top Social Media Marketing Challenges: Stories and Tips from 20+ Experts

 Tips to overcome this challenge:

-• Schedule regular meetings to discuss priorities – Although it may feel like it at times, not everything that is deemed urgent is actually that urgent.
-That’s why you need to have frequent check-ins with upper management to figure what are your top priorities and what tasks can be delegated or postponed until further notice.
+• Schedule regular meetings to discuss priorities—Business goals change as companies grow and achieve more milestones (or competitors launch big campaigns overnight), so your social media priorities will also change, sometimes quarterly or even monthly.
+So make sure to schedule frequent check-ins with upper management to figure out what your top priorities are, and what tasks can be delegated or postponed until further notice.

-• Keep a daily/weekly/monthly to-do list of your tasks – Create a list or spreadsheet outlining your recurring tasks to keep yourself accountable and track progress on each one of them.
-Whenever possible, mention deadlines, bottlenecks or any other dependencies.
+• Keep a daily/weekly/monthly to-do list of your tasks—Create a list or spreadsheet outlining your recurring tasks to keep yourself accountable and track progress on each one of them.
+Whenever possible, mention deadlines, bottlenecks, or any other dependencies.
+Make sure to also note down what was delayed, postponed, or removed entirely from your to-do list and why.

 Constant pressure to innovate